 Windows Defender is the inbuilt security suite in Windows 8 and its later updates.
 So basically, you do not need to use any other antivirus program on your system as the Windows Defender is itself capable of protecting your system with best security definitions.
 Its easy to use and contains almost all the features which competitor security suites are offering to you.
 I am using Windows Defender on my system since I started using Windows 8, and I never faced virus related issues on my system since then.

 Recently, I have came across the issue of Windows Defender not starting.
 This was the scenario I faced on a system upgraded to Windows 8.1 from Windows 8.
 In this case, Windows Defender service was throwing error code 577.
-Refer to the below screenshot.

 Windows could not start the Windows Defender Network Inspection Service service on Local Computer.